 - Deployment/incident data: Are tech debt areas causing incidents or slow releases?

 Schedule: Weekly Monday at 10 AM.
 Analyzes past sprints and upcoming quarter.
+Pair this with the Auto Bugfix Agent to handle the high-frequency bugs that surface once you clear the structural debt.

 The Claude Prompt